ponTesting/77-Rolling-Dice/README.md

  "Creativity is intelligence having fun."
 Albert Einstein

-# How to install and play the game!
+# How to get the repository?
-In order to play the game you can get it following this steps
+In order to obtain the game repository followi this steps..
 - Entering the repository link.
 - Click on “Clone or Download”
 - Right after “Download Zip”, the download will start, once the download is finished you must unzip the file.